-Until the mid-1960’s, paper-insulated cables were used all over the world for MV power circuits.
+Until the mid-1960s, paper-insulated cables were used all over the world for MV power circuits.
 At that time there were very few alternatives apart from the occasional trial installation or special application using PE or PVC insulation cable.
 But now the position is quite different than before.
-In this post we will discuss all about Paper-Insulated Cables with its construction.
+In this post, we will discuss all Paper-Insulated Cables with its construction.

 There has been a worldwide trend towards XLPE cable and the UK industrial sector has adopted XLPE-insulated or EPR-insulated cable for the majority of MV power circuits.
 Paper-insulated cable now restricted to minor uses.
-It’s now use as extensions to older circuits or in special industrial locations for purpose.
+It’s now used as extensions to older circuits or in special industrial locations for the purpose.

 Paper-Insulated Cables Conductor:

 Generally paper-insulated cables consist of copper or aluminium conductors.
 This cable insulated with lapped paper tapes, impregnated with insulating compound and sheathed with lead alloy or corrugated aluminium.
 Now the mechanical protection for the cable, lead or lead alloy sheathed cables are finished off with an armoring of steel tapes or steel wire and a covering of either bitumenized hessian tapes or an extruded PVC (Polyvinyl Chloride) or PE (Polyethylene ) over-sheath.
 Corrugated aluminium sheathed cables need no further metallic protection.
 But they are finished off with a coating of bitumen and an extruded PVC over-sheath.
 The intent of the bitumen, in this case, is to provide some additional corrosion protection.